helloworldless/spring-oauth2-client-credentials-webclient/README.md

 # Handling OAuth Client Credentials Authorization Transparently with Spring

-_Reference project demonstrating how to transparently handle OAuth 2 Client Credentials authorization request when communicating from backend to backend, i.e. from client to resource server._
+_Reference project demonstrating how to transparently handle OAuth2 Client Credentials authorization request when communicating from backend to backend, i.e. from client to resource server._

 This example shows how the client can call the resource server using the Spring's `WebClient` without having to write a